 Chinese Tech Behemoth Tencent Acquires Minority Stake in Yager, Makers of SPEC OPS: THE LINE

-Chinese tech behemoth Tencent has officially acquired a minority stake in Yager Development, the German video game developer responsible for Dreadnought, The Cycle, and one of the most overlooked titles in video game history, Spec Ops: The Line.
+Chinese tech behemoth Tencent has acquired a minority stake in Yager Development, the Berlin-based developer responsible for Dreadnought, The Cycle, and one of the most overlooked titles in video game history, Spec Ops: The Line.

 "Tencent is not only the world's leading games company but also a prolific investor with a stellar track record," Yager CEO Timo Ulmann said in a press release.
 "We're humbled to join the line-up of Tencent partners which reads like a games industry Who's Who."